LachezarTsK/Sam-and-substrings/README.md

-Since the result has to be presented as modulo (Math.pow(10,9)+7), we should structure the code in such a way that at every interation through the input, by applying the modulo, we avoid the processing of large numbers that could result from Math.pow(muliplier, total members) that is part of this version of the formula.
+Since the result has to be presented as modulo (Math.pow(10,9)+7), we should structure the code in such a way that at every interation through the input, by applying the modulo, we avoid processing of the large numbers that could result from Math.pow(muliplier, total members) that is part of this version of the formula.

-The sum of all members of a geomeric progression, could also be expressed as follows:
+The sum of all members of a geomeric progression could also be expressed as follows:

 (first member) + (value of sum for the previous members) * multiplier.

-In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and thus avoid the processing of the large numbers that could result from the first version of the formula.
+In this way, we could apply modulo (Math.pow(10,9)+7) at every iteration and avoid the processing of the large numbers that could result from the first version of the formula.

 Example: sum of all members of a geometric progression with